EdgeEX — Customizing courses: In-flight customization and impacts on student progress

 • The Session Log shows larger numbers of completed assignments than the Course Report, because we want the Session Log to accurately report what a student actually did, (even though it no longer counts in the course), and we want the Course Report to accurately report the student's course progress and grade.

 Moving units from one semester to anotherYou have a section that was created for Semester A of a course.
-Then, at the district or school level, a unit is moved Semester B. Because the section is only for Semester A, the unit that was moved looks like it has disappeared.
+Then, you move a unit to Semester B. Because the section is only for Semester A, the unit that was moved looks like it has disappeared.

 • The student's work appears to be gone, although it isn't.
 The student's completed work now sits in Semester B.